Douglas Snelling: Product designer (1945—1948)

 In 1945, he married New Zealand heiress Nancy Bear née Springhall.
 With her money, he opened a business designing shop windows and furniture.
 His chairs featured parachute webbing and functional modernist designs, and according to the Powerhouse Museum, were "Australia's first popular, mass produced range of furniture sold widely through the major department stores from the late 1940s to the mid 1950s."
 The now iconic chairs, branded with other designs as the "Snelling Line", went on sale, in 1946, from the department store Anthony Hordens.
 Snelling became a partner in a company, Functional Products Pty.
 Ltd, that made furniture in a factory at St Peters, from 1947 to 1955.
 For Australia at the time, the chair designs were revolutionary.
 In reality, they were near copies, made from Australian hardwood, that were adapted from the '600 series' wartime-production designs that Danish-American designer, Jens Risom (1916–2016) had made for his business partner, Hans Knoll, in 1941.
 Snelling also did work for a consumer electronics manufacturer, Kriesler, including on the design of the bakelite case of their iconic 'Sealed Midget' (Model 11-4) radio, also known as the 'Beehive', made from 1946 to 1948.

 Both the furniture range and radio were radical departures from staid and conventional pre-war designs; both sold in large numbers in Australia, during the consumption boom after the end of wartime austerity measures.
 Examples of his furniture are included in the collections of the National Gallery of Victoria and the Museum of Applied Arts and Sciences.
-There remains a thriving market for his webbing chairs, and the radio remains of interest to collectors of bakelite radios.
+There remains a thriving market for his webbing chairs, which are also on occasion replicated by craft furniture makers, and the 'Beehive' radio remains of interest to collectors of bakelite radios.